ArjunSanthoshpnr/javaScriptSudoku/README.md

-# javaScriptSudoku
-A minimal JavaScript sudoku solver
+# A simple JavaScript sudoku solver
+This is a simple JavaScript sudoku solver using HTML, CSS and JavaScript.
+A popular backtracking algorithm is used here to solve the puzzle.